michal4132/chip_rc522/README.md

 | RST  | U14_14 | XIO-P1     |
 | 3.3V | Any 3V3| Any 3V3    |

-##Usage
+## Usage
 Import RC522 in the top of your script.
-For more info see the example.
+For more info see the example.<br />
 You may need to run "enable-spi" script before